Culloden (film): Production

+In late 1962 Watkins was engaged as an assistant producer for the BBC's newly established Channel 2, and was later approached by Head of the Documentary Film Department Huw Wheldon, to produce a film on the Battle of Culloden.

-Culloden was Watkins's first full-length film.
+Culloden was to be Watkins's first full-length film.
 It was also his first use of his docudrama style in which actors portray historical characters being interviewed by filmmakers on the scene as though it were happening in front of news cameras.
 The film was produced on a low budget, with only a handful of extras and a single cannon.
 Watkins made use of carefully planned camera angles to give the appearance of an army.

 Watkins also "wanted to break through the conventional use of professional actors in historical melodramas, with the comfortable avoidance of reality that these provide, and to use amateurs—ordinary people—in a reconstruction of their own history."
-He accordingly used an all-amateur cast from London and the Scottish Lowlands for the Hanoverian forces, and people from Inverness for the Jacobite army.
+He accordingly used an all-amateur cast from London and the Scottish Lowlands for the Hanoverian forces, and people from Inverness for the Jacobite army, many of whom were direct descendants of those who had been killed on Culloden Moor.
 This later became a central technique of Watkins's filmmaking.

+Filming took place in August 1964, near Inverness.
 According to an estimate by the cinematographer for the film, Dick Bush, about 85% of all camerawork in Culloden was hand-held.
 This cinéma vérité-style shooting gave an already gritty reality a sense of present action.
-Culloden looked like a documentary of an event that occurred long before the film camera was invented.

 Reception

-Culloden won in 1965 both a Society of Film and Television Arts (BAFTA) TV Award for Specialised Programmes and the British Screenwriters' Award of Merit.
+On review aggregator Rotten Tomatoes, 100% of 5 reviews are positive.
+The film was hailed by British critics after its first airing in 1964, and according to Watkins it remains his only film to have been broadly accepted in the UK, with the possible exception of Edvard Munch (1974).
+In 1965 it won both a Society of Film and Television Arts (BAFTA) TV Award for Specialised Programmes and the British Screenwriters' Award of Merit.
 In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals, Culloden was placed 64th.
 Writing for Eye for Film, Amber Wilkinson praised Culloden, commenting that "the mastery of [Watkins's] direction is obvious from first to last".